 Federal Subsidized Stafford Loan

 A Federal Subsidized Stafford Loan is a need-based loan administered by the U.S. Department of Education’s Federal Family Education Loan (FFEL) Program.
 This loan is available to undergraduate and graduate students who meet need-based eligibility requirements.
 The maximum eligibility for the year is $8,500.
 The link to UMBC’s preferred lender list is available through the Office of Financial Aid and Scholarships Web site at www.umbc.edu/financialaid.
 Click on “Apply Here for a Loan Online.”
-No interest accrues while the student is enrolled at least 24 units each semester, and repayment begins six months after the student ceases half-time enrollment of 24 units or graduates.
+No interest accrues while the student is enrolled at least 6 credits each semester, and repayment begins six months after the student ceases half-time enrollment of 6 credits or graduates.

 If a graduate student is interested in the non-need-based portion of the Stafford Loan, which is “unsubsidized,” please refer to the non-need-based loan section below for further information.

 Federal Work-Study Program (FWSP)